How is electricity generated using solar?

 Solar panels generate a direct current of electricity.
 This is then passed through an inverter to convert it into an alternating current, which is funnelled into the grid, or used by homes and businesses which have panels installed.

-Yes we do.
-We have a team that looks after this so we can estimate how much renewable energy like solar or wind might be produced on any given day.
+We have a team that looks into the weather forecast so that we can estimate how much renewable energy like solar might be produced on any given day.
 We consider things like lightning strikes, in case it causes outages, and we even look at space weather, just in case there’s an incredible rare solar flare.